October is one of the best times to visit Salem, Massachusetts, the “witch town” known for its sinister past and spooky aura.

 8. Haunted Footsteps Ghost Tour

-The knowledgeable and charismatic licensed ghostly guides combine captivating storytelling, macabre humor and stellar presentation to cleverly convey Salem’s authentic haunted history.
+The knowledgeable ghostly guides combine captivating storytelling, macabre humor and stellar presentation to convey Salem’s authentic haunted history.

 Delve into the Witch City’s intriguing and often sordid past on their highly recommended 90-minute nightly strolls.
 Costumed narrators recount by lantern light true tales of documented paranormal activity, chilling cemeteries, Colonial witchcraft, Victorian murder and more!

 This tour is leisurely paced and tour distance covered is approximately one-half mile.

 9. Guided Tour of Salem and Marblehead

 Join on a full-day guided tour to historic Salem and Marblehead.
 It’s an especially perfect tour to take during October, as they highlight many of the Haunted Happenings events.